 Although it is pervasive that if something is the appearing object of a conceptual cognition, it is a metaphysical entity, it is not pervasive that if something is a metaphysical entity, it is the appearing object of a conceptual cognition – for example, a space and the coarse or subtle selflessness of a person.
 Space is an absence of anything tangible that would obstruct the existence of something in three-dimensions and, as such, is a permanent imputation phenomenon on the basis of some physical object.
 The selflessness of a person is an absence of a static, partless, independently existent self or an absence of a self-sufficiently knowable self, and as such, is a permanent imputation phenomenon on the basis of an individual continuum of five aggregate factors.
 Being permanent, both space and the two levels of selflessness are metaphysical entities, but neither is the appearing object of the conceptual cognition of them.
 Both are validly knowable only with the implicit apprehension of the reflexive awareness that accompanies either the bare cognition in which their basis for imputation is the appearing object or the conceptual cognition in which an object category of their basis for imputation is the appearing object.

 Furthermore, bare cognition is defined as an awareness that is non-deceptive and parted from concepts.
-When divided, there are four types: (1) bare sensory cognition, (2) bare mental cognition, and (3) bare reflexive and (4) (bare) yogic cognitions.
+When divided, there are four types: (1) sensory bare cognition, (2) mental bare cognition, and (3) reflexive bare (cognition) and (4) (bare) yogic cognitions.

 As these four are non-deceptive, it is important first to know the causes for deception (‘khrul-rgyu) of which they are free.

-The four causes for (a bare cognition to be) deceptive are its (1) reliance, (2) object, (3) situation and (4) immediate condition.
+The four causes for (a bare cognition to be) deceptive are its (1) reliance, (2) object, (3) situation and (4) immediately preceding condition.

 The words “only” and “exclusive” must be added to the definition since the bare cognition by reflexive awareness may arise from either a physical cognitive sensor or a mental one as its dominating condition (bdag-rkyen).